-In Economics a public good is defined as something that non-excludable (no need to pay) and non-rivalrous (unlimited in supply).
-The syllabus also teaches us that the private sector won’t supply such services as there’s no profits to be made (there’s a free rider problem – people using without paying for it).
+In Economics a public good is defined as something that is non-excludable (no need to pay) and non-rivalrous (unlimited in supply).
+The syllabus also teaches us that the private sector won’t supply such services as there are no profits to be made (there’s a free rider problem – people using without paying for it).

 Rivalrous (If I use, you can’t have it)